 - Enhanced user experience on their platform of choice

 While your HCM platform (Workday, Success Factors, Oracle HCM, etc.) may be your system of record, ServiceNow is quickly becoming the standard system of engagement.
 This is worth noting.
 After all, your engagement with your customers is the main factor of customer satisfaction.
 And in this case, it also is how much of the work gets done.
-To be more precise, this is how much if the current work gets done.
-But with new automation and enhanced self-service capabilities, much of that work is shifted to the platforms, freeing up time for your knowledge workers to do more critical and strategic functions.
+To be more precise, this is how the current work gets done.
+But with new automation and enhanced self-service capabilities, the everyday, mundane and repetitive work is shifted to the platforms, freeing up time for your knowledge workers to do more critical and strategic functions.